Bülent Ersoy: 2011–12: Aşktan Sabıkalı

 In late 2010, Ersoy announced that she had listened to nearly 1,500 songs in the last 2 years and found it difficult to choose the best songs for the album.
-Her new album Aşktan Sabıkalı (Love Convict), was released on 3 October 2011.
-The album includes a song written by Can Tanrıyar called "Alışmak İstemiyorum" (I Don't Wanna Get Used to It), and a classic by Orhan Gencebay: "Bir Teselli Ver", (Give Me Solace).
+Her new album "Aşktan Sabıkalı" ("Love Convict"), was released on 3 October 2011.
+The album includes a song written by Can Tanrıyar called "Alışmak İstemiyorum" ("I Don't Want to Get Used to It"), and a classic by Orhan Gencebay: "Bir Teselli Ver", ("Give Me Solace").
 There also is a song by Gülşen titled "Aşktan Sabıkalı", after which the album is named.
-Another piece in the album is a duet sung with Tarkan, titled "Bir Ben Bir Allah Biliyor" (Only I and Allah know), which was popular as it was performed by two of Turkey's leading artists.
+Another piece in the album is a duet sung with Tarkan, titled "Bir Ben Bir Allah Biliyor" ("Only I and God Know"), which was popular as it was performed by two of Turkey's leading artists.
 On 22 December, Ersoy released a music video for the song, nearly three months after it was first played on the radio.

 2013 onwards

-In her appearances on TRT in 2013, Ersoy was keen to stress that her pop-arabesque songs were only a 'vice' to earn an income and classical music, which she received her University education in, is where her true allegiance and support lies.
-Although her last album was released in 2011, her last album where she sang classical and Alaturka (Turkish style) songs was in Alaturka 2000, after which she hasn't produced any material covering Alaturka or Classical material.
+In her appearances on TRT in 2013, Ersoy was keen to stress that her pop-Arabesque songs were only a 'vice' to earn an income, and Turkish classical music, in which she received her University education in, is where her true allegiance and support lies.
+Although her last album was released in 2011, her last album where she sang classical and Alaturka (Turkish style) songs was in "Alaturka 2000", after which she hasn't produced any material covering Alaturka or Classical material.

 In late 2015, Ersoy stated in a press conference how Orhan Gencebay had mentioned to her that no one prominent had been producing Alaturka for the last couple of years.
 She stated that it was their mutual plan to 'get together' and think about what to for an album in this area.
 In early 2016, Ersoy said that she had listened to hundreds of songs and wasn't satisfied with what was brought to her (this being songs in the Pop/Arabesque genre).

-Although it is unclear as to when her next production will be, Ersoy seems to have returned from her semi-retired status and is producing new material.
+In June 2016, Ersoy met with Turkish President Recep Tayyip Erdoğan and shared an iftar meal with him, as part of an event honouring Turkey's musical and artistic community inside the presidential residence.
+This, ironically, occurred hours after riot police clashed with protestors in Taksim Square following the banning of Istanbul Pride for the second year in a row.

+In early August 2017, Ersoy visited the Boudha Stupa in Kathmandu, Nepal, as part of Show TV's "Dünya Güzellerim" ("World Beauties") program.
+Whilst entering the temple and climbing the steps, she recited the Basmalah several times.
+Reportedly, many of the locals mistook her for the Buddha and subsequently bowed before her due to her white face makeup and orange sari, with Ersoy saying to them: "Get up, my children, I'm not Buddha or anything like that!"

 She announced that she would publish a new song written by Tarkan, named "Ümit Hırsızı", which was released in March 2019.